SobolewskiWiktor/PISD-KOL-EGZ/README.md

-PISD -> Tasks performed for the purposes for final exam of "Programowanie i Struktury Danych "(Programming and data structures) during the second semester of computer science studies.
+PISD -> Tasks performed for the purposes for final exam of "Programowanie i Struktury Danych "(Programming and data structures).
 Tasks performed by Dr. Agata Półrola